nembrinj/protofablab/2025/projects/Group103/README.md

 - **Considered Implementation:** To check how well our prototype would work with a 3D printed ball, we first pulled a pre-made 3D model from the internet, which useed hexagonal holes.
 - **What Didn't Work:** The large size of the hex-shaped holes, caused the balls surface to be less-smooth.
 This could decrease how high the ball can be shot, when it rolls up the ramp.
 Further, the ball we printed was clearly to small to fit a LED and a coin battery inside.
 - **Next Improvements:**
-  - Create are own model
+  - Create our own model
   - Balance size and number of holes to maintain roundness of the ball.

 *Iteration 2*:

 - **Considered Implementation:** We modelled our own ball in Fusion360.
 First, we focused solely on the ball and its shape without the LED and coin battery in mind.
 But, we already considered that we need to put them inside somehow.
 Thus, we can't print the full ball at once.
 The Prusa Slicer has a neat feature, which allows to cut 3D-models and place connectors between the split shapes, such that one can assemble them later on.
 So, we printed the ball in halves, with small connectors, sticking out of one half and their corresponding holes in the other.
-- **Special Considerations:** To make are ball easily adaptable, especially since, the hole and ball size might need to be changed, we excessively used the parameter feature in Fusion360.
+- **Special Considerations:** To make our ball easily adaptable, especially since, the hole and ball size might need to be changed, we excessively used the parameter feature in Fusion360.
 - **What Worked:** Our modelled ball rolled much nicer.
-Assembling the ball afterwards works.
+Assembling the ball afterwards worked.
-- **What Didn't Work:** The connectors where two small and break easily due to the layer direction of the print.
-Also, the connector placement in  the Prusa Slicer isn't very exact, resulting in difficulties of in putting the halves together, when the connectors where symmetrically placed, such that it wasn't clear which plug belonged to which hole.
+- **What Did Not Work:** The connectors where too small and broke easily due to the layer direction of the print.
+Also, the connector placement in the Prusa Slicer isn't very exact, resulting in difficulties of putting the halves together, when the connectors where symmetrically placed, such that it wasn't clear which plug belonged to which hole.
 - **Next Improvements:**
   - Use larger and better placed connectors for increased stability
-  - Add coin batter holder.
+  - Add coin battery holder.

 *Iteration 3*:

 - **Considered Implementation:** To increase the size of the connectors, the thickness of the balls outside wall needed to be increased.
-The coin battery we wanted to place at the center of the ball to not disturb the weight distribution too much.
-Here, we also made a seperate test print, solely printing the coin battery holderholder, to determine a good fit beforehand.
+For not disturbing the weight distribution too much, we wanted to place the coin battery at the center of the ball.
+Here, we also made a separate test print, solely printing the coin battery holder, to determine a good fit beforehand.
 - **What Worked:** Making the wall thicker added a little improvement.
-The ball's halves hold better together.
-The coin battery holder came out need and we even added a little hexagonal pattern to it.
+The ball's halves held better together.
+The coin battery holder came out neat, and we even added a little hexagonal pattern to it.
 - **What Didn't Work:** Still, the connectors are suboptimal, because they can still break, especially when disassembling the ball into its halves.
 The coin battery fits well inside, but there isn't much room for the LED to fit inside the ball.
 - **Next Improvements:**
   - Model connectors directly in Fusion360, make them somehow larger and more robust.